mitooos/Dgraph-Vue-challenge/backend/README.md

 $ go test
 ```

-note: tests must be run separately if useing the same DB
+note: tests must be run separately if using the same DB